 All proposal text must be in English.
 Because of the large number of proposals anticipated in response to this CfP, there will be strict page limits as shown in Table 5.2.
 Excess pages will be removed from proposals before the peer review.
 Proposals that violate the font or margin regulations will be rejected.
+All information required to complete and understand the proposal must be included within the proposal page limits.
+Reference to published papers or web-based material may be used for supporting material only.
 The section including the scientific justification and technical feasibility is limited to six pages for observing proposals that are classified as Large or Very Large Projects (designated as such by the PI and requesting at least 300 ksec or at least 1 Msec, respectively) or as Joint Projects (CXO/HST, CXO/NOAO, CXO/XMM, CXO/NRAO and CXO/RXTE), and to four pages in all other cases including proposals for a TOO, Archival Research, and Theoretical/Modeling Research.
 For purposes of judging the length of the electronic proposal, the following guidelines apply: